 20 April 2022

-Winding up is a process whereby the operations of the company are brought to an end and the the assets are collected and realised; and applied in payment of its debts; and when these are satisfied, the remaining amount is applied for returning to its members the sums which they have contributed to the company in accordance with Articles of the Company.
+Winding-up is the process that brings a company's operations to an end, collects and realizes its assets, pays off debts, and returns the remaining amount to its members the sums which they have contributed to the company in accordance with the Articles of the company.

 The winding up process under the earlier provisions requires:

 In order to streamline the process and align it with global practices, the Department of Industrial Policy and Promotion (“DIPP”) has proposed a fast track model for startups.

 To facilitate faster exit for startups, the DIPP has urged the Ministry of Corporate Affairs (MCA) to classify startups as "Fast Track firms."
 This means that startups can now wind up their business within 90 days of applying for the process.

 The previous lengthy and costly winding up process often discouraged companies from closing down and remain dormant.
 Many companies remained dormant i.e run the companies on paper, continuing to file tax returns and prepare annual reports despite being non-operational.
 However, the introduction of the fast track winding-up process by the DIPP has eliminated these challenges.